 The City of Austin requires building permits to convert or renovate a garage into a living space (this includes a storage room, bedroom, game room, office, etc.).

-All private haulers that collect, remove, or transport waste, recycling, and/or organic/compost within the City of Austin for a fee must obtain a Private Hauler License (City of Austin Code 15-6, Article 3).
+Private haulers collect, remove or transport waste, recycling and/or organic compost.
+All private haulers that operate for a fee within the City of Austin must get a Private Hauler License (City of Austin Code 15-6, Article 3).

 All employees performing construction activities at a construction site are entitled to a rest break of no less than ten (10) minutes for every four (4) hours worked by City Council resolution (Ordinance No. 20100729-047).